Eeonum/a_philosophical_approach_in_quantum_field_theory/01_approach_to_quantum_field_theory/README.md

   * According to Feynman, renormalization group theories are not the way to go with QFT.
 However, modern renormalization group theory might be the answer.
   * First Metaphysical Postulate: HCO says, "A mathematical image of nature must be rigorously consistent.
 Mathematical elegance is an integral part of any appealing image of nature."
   * The reliability and truth of theories rely on the "uniformity of nature": the succession of natural events is determined by immutable laws.
   * HCO refers to Dworkin and states that "the intrinsic beauty and sublimity of the universe belong to the characteristic of a religion without a god and continues by saying that with or without (a personalized) god, these properties of the universe should be reflected in the elegance of the mathematical image.
-Eonum Inc believes that without an "unlimate Light", beauty seizes to exist.
+Eonum Inc believes that without an "Ultimate Light", beauty ceases to exist.
   * HCO's 1st mathematical postulate covers several of the six metaphysical requirements formulated by Margenau:
   * (a) logical fertility ("natural science is joined with logic via mathematics")
   * (b) multiple connections between constructs